Prednisolone and Prednisone for Dogs and Cats

 Be sure to review with your veterinarian any medications or supplements your pet may be receiving.

-Drugs that may cause drug interactions with prednisone and prednisolone include aspirin and other salicylates, phenytoin, phenobarbital, rifampin, cyclosporin, erythromycin, mitotane, anticholinesterase drugs such as neostigmine and pyridostigmine, amphotericin B or diuretics, such as furosemide.
+Drugs that may cause drug interactions with prednisone and prednisolone include aspirin and other salicylates, phenytoin, phenobarbital, rifampin, cyclosporine, erythromycin, mitotane, anticholinesterase drugs such as neostigmine and pyridostigmine, amphotericin B, or diuretics, such as furosemide.

 The risk of stomach ulcers may be increased if prednisone or prednisolone is used at the same time with other drugs prone to causing ulcers, such as nonsteroidal anti-inflammatory drugs (NSAIDs).